-36.5 / A Durational Performance with the Sea is a time-based project spanning seven years and six continents: New York-based artist Sarah Cameron Sunde stands in a tidal area for a full cycle, usually 12-13 hours, as water engulfs her body and then reveals it again.
-The public is invited to participate by joining Sarah in the water and by marking the passing hours from the shore.
-The project began in 2013 as a response to Hurricane Sandy’s impact on New York City and the parallel that Sunde saw in the the struggle for artists to survive on a daily basis in the city and the struggle of humanity to survive in the face of sea-level rise.
-The project was developed in Maine, Mexico and San Francisco 2013-2014, launched on a global scale in The Netherlands in 2015, and the fifth iteration took place in Bangladesh in 2017.
-The performance is filmed from multiple perspectives and then translated into multi-channel video installations that can communicate to a wider audience.
+36.5 / A Durational Performance with the Sea (2013 – 2022) is a series of nine site-specific performances and video art works that take place in bodies of water around the world.
+New York-based artist Sarah Cameron Sunde stands in a tidal area for a full cycle, usually 12-13 hours, as water engulfs her body and then reveals it again.
+The public is invited to participate by joining Sarah in the water and by marking the passing hours from the shore; the local community is involved in all aspects of creating the work.
+The project began in Maine 2013 as a response to Hurricane Sandy’s impact on New York City and the parallel that Sunde saw in the the struggle for artists to survive on a daily basis in the city and the struggle of humanity to survive in the face of sea-level rise.